-To provide a healthy environment, Dimensions is a smoke-free campus.
+To provide a healthy environment, Dimensions Healthcare System is a smoke-free campus.
 You must refrain from smoking on all facility property.

-To support our employees, family and friends who wish to stop smoking, a free Smoking Cessation Program is offered.
-The program is 4-weeks in length (one group session per week for 11⁄2 hours).
+If you wish to stop smoking, a free smoking cessation program is offered.
+The program is four weeks in length (one group session per week for 11⁄2 hours).
 Day and evening sessions are available.
 To participate, you must be 18 years old and a Maryland resident.
-For more information, you can call (301) 618-6363.
+For more information, you can call 301-618-6363.